 In comparison to other cryptocurrencies buying Litecoin with an exchange is pretty easy.

-However, if you want to buy Litecoin, without a account verification delay, and if you want to buy only a small amount ($250 CAD or less) consider using Coinbase it will be the fastest method.
-However you will pay a slightly higher fee, in comparison to QuadrigaCX.
+If you want to buy Litecoin, without a account verification delay, and if you want to buy only a small amount ($375 CAD or less) consider using Coinbase it will be the fastest method.

-For a comparison of the Canadian exchanges and a more comprehensive guide on how to pick one, see the Exchanges Guide.
+For a comparison of the local exchanges and a more comprehensive guide on how to pick one, see the Exchanges Guide.

 Verify and Fund